Lednerb/bilberry-hugo-theme/README.md

 {{< video type="mp4" url="/<video-file-name>.mp4" imageUrl="/<image-video-file-name>.png" >}}

 ```

+#### PeerTube Configuration
+Because there is no *one* PeerTube site, you need to indicate which ones your videos use, meaning you can't use just the video ID.
+Instead, copy in the entire watch URL, and it'll be transformed into the correct embed URL to use.

+There is an [instance finder](https://joinpeertube.org/instances#instances-list) if you want to start hosting your videos on PeerTube but don't know which instance to join.

 ### Audio
 The following audio streaming providers are supported: [Mixcloud](https://www.mixcloud.com/), [SoundCloud](https://soundcloud.com/), [Spotify](https://www.spotify.com/), and [TuneIn](https://tunein.com/).